Green Darkness: Plot summary

-Allusions/references to actual history, geography and current science
+Historical background

 The Manor House setting in Green Darkness at Ightham Mote was faithfully replicated at Cape Elizabeth, Maine by Charles Henry Robinson.
 It was named 'Hidden Court' and can still be seen As of 2004.

 The Spread Eagle Inn and Cowdray House are real places in Midhurst, West Sussex, England, as is St Ann's Hill, where Midhurst Castle once stood.

 Reception

 Green Darkness was reviewed by Kirkus Reviews.